Brian Wilson biography

 He won the 2005 Grammy Award for Best Rock Instrumental for the song "Mrs. O'Leary's Cow," and in 2007 he received the prestigious Kennedy Center Honors for lifetime contribution to the performing arts.

 After decades of seclusion, a happy and productive Wilson received a warm welcome back into the music industry.
 His good friend Sir Elton John said of Wilson, "He's got a great family life now, he goes to basketball games, he seems happy.
 He's leading as normal a life as Brian Wilson can."
 In fact, Wilson might be happier now than he was even during the heyday of the Beach Boys.
-"I'm having much more fun than I did as a Beach Boy," he said in a recent interview.
+"I'm having much more fun than I did as a Beach Boy," he said in a May 2002 interview with The Guardian.
 "Because I'm no longer a Beach Boy.
 I'm Brian Wilson."